MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/poolmon-examples.md

 poolmon /i?MEM /c
 ```

 If you do not specify a local tag file and PoolMon cannot find a localtag.txt file , it creates one, as shown in the following screen messages.
-(PoolMon cannot generate a local tag file on 64-bit versions of Windows.)

 ```
 d:\tools\poolmon>poolmon /?MEM /c